csktan/CLOUD-COMPUTING-COURSE-2017/README.md

 here we have started assignments for the second part of the cloud (CLC) installed the ubuntu16.04 in vmware
+# to run the program Lab1.guessnumber.py
+you should be intalled library.

+-sudo pip install SimpleGUICS2Pygame

+and run as

+-python Lab1.guessnumber.py ## Python 2.7.12

 # LAB 02